RISHABHAGRAWALZRA/NodeJS_API_BackendServer/README.md

 - Create a database seeder to import and destroy data

-# Please also see README(Specs).md for Sepcification of project
+## Please also see README(Specs).md for Sepcification of project
+## And README(Links).md for Links of module and technology that i have used